jonascon/jonascon.github.io/_pages/about.md

 # Publications
-- *Lower Bounds for CSP Hierarchies Through Ideal Reduction*
+- *Lower Bounds for CSP Hierarchies Through Ideal Reduction* Joint work with Yassine Ghananne and Shuo Pang\
+  To appear in SODA 2026\
+  [<a href="https://arxiv.org/abs/2503.17022">slides from talk at Oxford Proof Complexity workshop 2025</a>]
 -  *Graph Colouring Is Hard on Average for Polynomial Calculus and Nullstellensatz*\
   Joint work with Susanna de Rezende, Jakob Nordström, Shuo Pang, and Kilian Risse\
   FOCS 2023\